 Is Gazpacho really healthy?

-This easy Gazpacho recipe is not only simple to make but the fact that it’s made with fresh ingredients means it’s so totally healthy.
+This summer soup is not only simple to make but the fact that it’s made with fresh ingredients means it’s so totally healthy.
 Fiber filled and rich in minerals, antioxidants, fiber and in vitamins C, A and E. And because red tomatoes are high in carotenoids such as lycopene and beta-carotene, it also possibly aids in the prevention of prostate cancer, high blood pressure and eye health issues.

 If you’re looking for a few more no cook summer recipes, you might enjoy this Blueberry Feta Quinoa Salad or Watermelon Gazpacho.
 This Watermelon Salad and Cauliflower Rice Tabbouleh Salad are also great choices.